RasmusStenlund/hypothesis/README.md

 ## How to use

-1. Go do the sign up page and create an account (or go to sign in and sing in using existing account)
+1. Go to the sign up page and create an account (or go to sign in and sing in using existing account)
 2. Navigate to the + New Experiments tab to start creating a new experiment
 3. Input all information into the fields
    - You don't need to input all information at first, you can e.g add hypothesis and then later add results, method and that